x-opt/xoptpy/README.md

 tool_list = ["xopt/calculator:0.1.0"]
 EOF

-# Run with custom config
+# Install and run with custom config
+xopt install-config precise-math-react.toml
-python3 -m xopt prun "xopt/react" "What is 25% of 480?"
+xopt run "myproject/precise-math-react" "What is 25% of 480?"
 ```

 ### Optimization Workflow